Gayan-98/PAF_Foodies/README.md

 - **Create and Edit Posts:**
   - Users can create posts with 1 to 4 photos and a description of their dining experiences.
 Posts can be edited or deleted later.

+  -  **Create and Edit Status:**
+  - Users can create Status and can be edited or deleted later.

 - **Follow Users:**
   - Connect with other users by following them.
 All profiles are public for easy discovery and connection.